Work in prison

 2. Assignment to a workstation

-Once a person has been classified for work, he or she may request to be assigned to a work station by sending a written request to the head of the prison.
+Once classified for work, the inmate may request to be assigned to a work station by sending a written request to the head of the prison.

-Before taking its decision, the prison administration organizes an individual interview between the person in custody and the work structure.
+Before taking its decision, the prison administration organizes an individual interview between the inmate and the working structure.

 Then, the head of the penitentiary institution assigns the inmate to a post.
 It shall take into account the opinion of the structure responsible for the work activity and local employment opportunities.